 There exists already a wide range of resources and information for parents and carers in Leeds to help them support their children’s mental health.

 You don’t need to have all the answers straight away.
 It might help to search the pages of MindMate together.
 In the Leeds area, there is lots on offer to help young people with their mental health and wellbeing.
 Click here to find out more about local support services.
 Go to MindMate’s Coping with Common Issues page to find out more about specific problems and what might help.

 When your child is unhappy or not coping it is hard for you too.
 Make sure you take some time to look after yourself.
 MindMate’s top tips on feeling good might be useful for you too.
 You might also find the Leeds’ MindWell website useful to help you look after your own mental health.

 Does your child need extra support?

 All schools are required by law to provide a minimum offer of support for children and young people with any kind of special educational need, including social, emotional and mental health needs.
-You can find out more about this in the guide here and the help available for your child in school here Below are the top three recommended sites by other parents and carers in Leeds.
-For the full list click here.
+Leeds City Council provides this and the help available for your child in school can be accessed through your school.
+Below are the top three recommended sites by other parents and carers in Leeds but there are lots more useful resources for parents available.